The Genesis Group

 During the Independent Activities period, I talk on the subject of How To Speak.
 The talk helps people do a better job in lectures, theses defenses, and job talks.

-The next offering will be in January, 2017.
+The next offering will be at 11:00 am, on Friday,

 All of us involved in developing and teaching 6.034 and 6.xxx over the years are immensely pleased that our work on these subjects has been appreciated by students.
 Our collective efforts led to the 2011 Eta Kappa Nu Teaching Award for excellence in instruction, a MacVicar Faculty Fellowship in 2011, the Baker Award for undergraduate teaching in 2010, and the Graduate Student Council Teaching Award in 2006.
 Unknown, but heroic students went to a lot of trouble to make it happen.